| |

 |

-department, an operation billed as "the largest
+Beat News department, an operation billed as "the

-the people of Central Connecticut."
-He arrived
+for the people of Central Connecticut."

 retired in 1996, after 32 years, as executive director